Stuycs-K/final-project-murokh-sasha-zhang-catherine/WORKLOG.md

 -shape selector menu !! opens and closes !!<br />
 -fixed bug where the entire shape tool breaks if dragged outside canvas<br />

+### 6/3/24
+-updated custom icons to match better<br />
+-graphic design is my passion<br />
+-started working on future implementation of layer classes to be toggleable by buttons<br />

 ## GROUP MEMBER 2: Catherine